Ryan-Millard/Ryan-Millard/README.md

 > Full Stack Developer with a passion for security systems and efficient solutions

-Currently sole developer at 42nd Precinct Security while completing my final year in Bachelor of Computing and Information Systems.
+Currently sole developer at 42nd Precinct Security while completing my final year in Bachelor of Computer and Information Science in Application Development and Networks.
 Combining academic knowledge with hands-on experience in building real-world security applications.

 ### 🎯 Technical Focus
 - Developing comprehensive security monitoring platforms